The Peter R. Lord Tutoring Center in the Wilson College of Textiles provides FREE tutoring services for textile and non-textile courses.

 HOURS: Monday-Thursday from 3:00 – 6:30 p.m.

-Tutoring for the Spring 2021 semester will begin Monday, January 25 and end Friday, April 30.
+Tutoring for the Fall 2021 semester will begin Monday, August 23 and end Monday, November 29.

 CLASSES SUPPORTED: Our tutors change semester-to-semester; the courses supported through the Peter R. Lord Tutoring Center will be updated on this website each semester.
 Wilson College of Textiles tutor schedules and the courses they support are outlined below.

 Students are expected to come with any books, pencils, notes, calculators, online materials, etc. you need for completing your course work.
 Wilson College tutors are not here to teach you new material, but help you work through confusing material.
 Be sure you have attempted your work and attended class before coming in for tutoring.